Refloow/Refloow-Video-Editor/README.md

 - **Move clips** with left-click and drag.
 - **Zoom in** for precision editing on tracks using Ctrl + scroll wheel.

+## 🛠️ Contributing & Feedback
+We welcome contributions, feedback, and bug reports!
+Feel free to open issues or pull requests—or chat with us on [Discord](https://discord.com/invite/4enDY8yhuS).

+## 📃 License
+This project is licensed under **AGPL-3.0** to ensure it remains free, open, and protected from proprietary forks.